parodos-dev/serverless-workflows-config/README.md

 # serverless-workflows-config

-This repository includes the methods of installing workflows: Helm.
+This repository is designed to offer a method for installing workflows through Helm charts.

 ## Helm charts
 This is a chart repo for deploying serverless workflows using Sonataflow Operator.